Godbrand0/miniwars/minichess/DEPLOYMENT.md

 2. Verify the root package.json contains Next.js in dependencies
 3. Check that vercel.json has correct build and install commands
 4. Make sure the deployment includes the root package.json file
+5. If encountering React Native dependency conflicts, ensure pnpm is used with --ignore-scripts flag
+6. The @react-native-async-storage package is only used in web app and handled by pnpm workspace